 So, how much should you charge?
-There are many ways to price your coaching services.
+There are many ways to price your services.
 The ideal pricing model for you depends on various elements, such as your market, experience, and ideal client.
 While most consultants think of hourly rates, it is not always the best.

 Factors to Consider when Determining Coach Pricing